 OO-KOOK KOREAN BBQ

 Another Buzzfeed find, we visited Oo-Kook in Koreatown on our last day in LA.
+This is my top recommendation when it comes to Los Angeles restaurants.
 I had never had Korean BBQ before, but this place did an all-you-can-eat lunch special for $24 per person.
 It was expensive, but a good treat for our last meal in the City of Stars.
 My friend also said the price was reflective of the good quality meat we ate too.
 And did we eat some meat.

 There was beef brisket, which you should order first because the plate is huge.
 Then there was short rib (highly recommend), duck breast, marinated chicken, shrimp, and a lot more beef.
 We ate the meat with green salad, corn and cheese, rice and a lot of other Korean side dishes.
-We were there for about two hours and it was one of those unreal meals I will probably remember forever.
+In the end, we were there for about two hours and it was one of those unreal meals I will probably remember forever.

 WE.
 ATE.
 LA